Jooyoung: Under Starship Entertainment (2014–2021)

-Jooyoung released single "91" for free on June 14, 2015, in order to celebrate his mother's birthday.
+Jooyoung released single "91" for free on June 14, 2015, to celebrate his mother's birthday.
 On August 27, he released his third single "3", a double title track digital single.
 He also took part on collaboration with his old label mates Ra.D, d.ear, and Brother Su, releasing "Draw You".
 It is a remake of d.ear's old song which is also the last release of RealCollabo.

-As of November 26, 2015, Jooyoung enlisted in military service.
+On November 26, 2015, Jooyoung enlisted in military service.
 Starship announced his enlistment the next month right after the release of "Love Line", surprising fans and public.
-He finished his basic training on December 24 and has started serving as public service officer.
+He finished his basic training on December 24 and began serving as public service officer.

 In spite of him still serving in military, Jooyoung kept releasing songs he had recorded before leaving for army.
 He still took part on Starship Planet's 2015 winter song "사르르 (Softly)".
 On January 7, 2016, he released his first soundtrack "들리나요 (Can You Hear Me)" for SBS drama Remember: War of the Son.
-On February 14, 2016, Jooyoung along with K.Will, Junggigo, and Brother Su released special Valentine song, "요리좀해요 (Cook for Love)".
+On February 14, 2016, Jooyoung along with K.Will, Junggigo, and Brother Su, released a special Valentine song, "요리좀해요 (Cook for Love)".

 In early 2018, Jooyoung completed his mandatory military service and returned to Starship Entertainment.
-On March 2, 2018, Jooyoung released a mini-album by the title of Fountain as a surprise to announce he had completed his service.
+On March 2, 2018, Jooyoung released a mini-album, Fountain, as a surprise to announce he had completed his service.

-From April to May 2018, Jooyoung was a contestant on the Mnet show, Breakers.
-He progressed until the semi-finals where he was eliminated.
+From April 2018 to May 2018, Jooyoung was a contestant on the Mnet show Breakers.
+He was eliminated in the semi-finals.

 On September 4, 2018, Jooyoung released a double single which contained two songs, “N/A” and “Inn”.

 On May 31, 2019, Jooyoung released a single, "Lost".
-On June 30, 2019, Jooyoung released a single "아름 (Pure Happiness)" which included 3 songs, "Wipe It Up", "Pure Happiness (아름) (Feat.
+On June 30, 2019, Jooyoung released a single "아름 (Pure Happiness)" which included three songs: "Wipe It Up", "Pure Happiness (아름) (Feat.
 George)" and "Samchong View (삼청 View) (Feat. pH-1)".

-On December 17, 2021, Starship announced that Jooyoung was leaving the label, and he hasn't resurfaced since.
+On December 17, 2021, Starship announced that Jooyoung was leaving the label.

+Independent Artist Career (2023-Present)

+In January 2024, Jooyoung released his first full-length album, Sphere, an all-English album that featured his signature blend of R&B, hip-hop, rock, and electronic music.